We have put together a series of questions we think many parents new to our school would like answered.

 Who deals with First Aid?

-If a child sustains a minor injury in school then it will be treated by our staff.
+If a child sustains a minor injury in school then it will be treated by our support staff.
 If a child has a head bump then the parent will be informed either by a phone call or a note.
 If a child has a serious injury or is unwell then the parent will be contacted and the situation discussed.
 If it is a very serious injury the school office would contact the parent.
 If we were unable to make contact with a parent or if the child needed immediate medical care we would arrange for the child to be taken to hospital.
 It is absolutely vital that we have accurate emergency contact details for all of our parents.

 We have clear procedures if a child soils himself/herself at school.
 This involves contacting and informing the parent that the child has had an accident and needs to be changed.
 The school would not change a child (unless in exceptional circumstances) for reasons of cross contamination, personal dignity of the child and possible child protection considerations.
 We would move the child to a toilet for the disabled and provide wipes and a change of clothing.
 Again this highlights the need for up to date emergency contact details.